cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 ## Leverage backups
 - If there is any doubt on a system component, account, or web server content, restore backup from last known clean one.
+- If there is no clean backup available (or not too old), reinstall a fresh new server, and export/import the web server configuration and data, from the investigated one.

 # 7) Feedback/PDCA